vmchale/kempe/README.md

 ## Defects

-  * Rather than an instruction selection phase, the compiler translates to assembly directly.
   * Unification takes too long
   * Errors don't have position information
   * Monomorphization fails on recursive polymorphic functions.